image

 What is an exception plan, and when do teams create one?

-An exception plan is a detailed strategy for addressing tolerance breaches.
-Teams create one when a stage is forecast to exceed its tolerances.
+An exception plan serves as a comprehensive approach for resolving tolerance breaches.
+Teams generate exception plans when predictions indicate that a stage will surpass its established tolerances.

 How does forecasting contribute to effective exception management?